Optimality of the pretty good measurement for port-based teleportation: Independent maximally entangled states

 \subsection{Optimality of the pretty good measurement}

-To prove optimality of the pretty good measurement for distinguishing the states $\rho_i$ defined in \eqref{eq:rho_i}, we use the dual program \eqref{eq:state-discrimination-dual} of the state discrimination problem.
+To prove optimality of the pretty good measurement for distinguishing the states $\rho_i$ defined in \eqref{eq:rho_i}, we use the dual program \eqref{eq:state-discrimination-dual} of the corresponding state discrimination problem.
 The proof idea is identical to the method used by \textcite{ishizaka2008asymptotic} to prove optimality of the pretty good measurement for qubit port systems.
 Recall from the previous section that $\psucc = \frac{1}{N} \tr X$ for the operator $X$ defined in \eqref{eq:X}.
-If we can show that $\frac{1}{N} X$ is feasible for the dual program \eqref{eq:state-discrimination-dual}, then optimality follows from the fact that any feasible solution to \eqref{eq:state-discrimination-dual} is an upper bound on the optimal solution (given by either \eqref{eq:state-discrimination-primal} or \eqref{eq:state-discrimination-dual} by strong duality).
-By construction, this upper bound is identical to the value of the success probability \eqref{eq:psucc-pgm-rep-theory} calculated in \Cref{sec:pgm}.
+If we can show that $\frac{1}{N} X$ is feasible for the dual program \eqref{eq:state-discrimination-dual}, then optimality follows from the fact that any feasible solution to \eqref{eq:state-discrimination-dual} is an upper bound on the optimal solution, given by either \eqref{eq:state-discrimination-primal} or \eqref{eq:state-discrimination-dual} because of strong duality.
+By construction, this upper bound is identical to the value of the success probability \eqref{eq:psucc-pgm-rep-theory} calculated in \Cref{sec:pgm}, which establishes optimality of the pretty good measurement.